maheshj01/navbar_router/README.md

 https://user-images.githubusercontent.com/31410839/170913498-f1094090-bd80-43e6-ba09-7aa3dea029ba.mp4

 This package will help you save atleast 50% lines of code in half the time required to implement the above features.
+Heres the same [sample app](https://dartpad.dev/?id=894922ccb67f5fdc4ffb652e41916fa2) without the package which requires around 800 lines of code.

 ## **Usage**